 Although the MENA region accounts for a small proportion of venture capital investments in FinTech globally, the FinTech sector in the region is said to be growing at a compounded annual growth rate of 30 per cent.
 Also, on the consumer side, the region is an attractive market for FinTech firms, boasting a population of roughly 450 million people (half of which is below the age of 25 – presenting a strong base of early technology adopters).
 The challenge for foreign FinTech firms expanding in to the region will be maintaining their global brand whilst modifying their offerings to be relevant to the local market.

-By default, all entities will be subject to the existing legal framework in each jurisdiction.
-However, a number of jurisdictions in the region have established regulatory sandboxes, including the Dubai Financial Services Authority (‘DFSA’), the Abu Dhabi Global Markets (‘ADGM’), Bahrain and Saudi Arabia.
+A number of jurisdictions in the region have established regulatory sandboxes, including the Dubai Financial Services Authority (‘DFSA’), the Abu Dhabi Global Markets (‘ADGM’), Bahrain and Saudi Arabia to provide exemptions for entities that would otherwise be subject to the existing banking regulatory framework.
 Although mainland UAE does not have a sandbox, the UAE Central Bank recently announced that it will be setting up a dedicated FinTech office to develop countrywide regulations in order to enable and facilitate FinTech activities in the country.

 While each sandbox has its own rules, generally, to be admitted into a sandbox, an applicant needs to demonstrate that its solution is genuinely innovative (i.e. that its offering is significantly different from those that already exist, that it offers a new use for existing technologies or represents a significant scale-up in existing technologies), offers consumer benefit, is ready for testing and that it has a plan to exit the sandbox and deploy its solution in the market.

 Please see the related article entitled ‘FinTech Space in the United Arab Emirates‘ from our banking team on the regulatory framework (including sandboxes and testing licenses) for crypto-assets in the UAE.